tharun1503/portfolio/README.md

-Navigate through the website using the top navigation bar or footer links.
+Use the top navigation bar or footer links to explore sections. 🧭

-On mobile devices, click the menu icon to toggle the navigation menu.
+On mobile, tap the menu icon to toggle the navigation menu. 📲

-Use the contact form to send messages or click social media icons to visit my profiles.
+Fill out the contact form or click social media icons to connect. 📩

-Scroll through sections to explore my skills, projects, and experience.
+Scroll through sections to check out my skills, projects, and experience. 🔍

 Customization

-To customize the portfolio:
+To make it your own:

-Update the index.html file with your personal details (e.g., name, bio, contact info).
+Edit index.html with your personal details (name, bio, contact info). ✍️

-Replace user.png with your profile image.
+Swap user.png with your profile image. 🖼️

-Modify the CSS variables in the :root section to change the color scheme.
+Tweak CSS variables in the :root section for a custom color scheme. 🎨

-Add or edit project cards, experience entries, or education details in their respective sections.
+Add or update projects, experience, or education sections as needed. 📋

-Update the JavaScript code for additional interactivity if needed.
+Enhance JavaScript for additional interactivity. ⚙️

 Future Improvements